 We have several ways to assist you with the long distance job search.
-First, you can look in our job and internship database, CareerLink, which will have some postings listed form outside of the St. Louis area.
+First, you can look in our job and internship database, Handshake, which will have some postings listed form outside of the St. Louis area.
 Perform a NACElink extended job search to view opportunities nationwide.
-Second, there is a link inside the CareerLink database called ReferenceUSA which will allow you to search U.S. industries and companies for information, directories and statistics on different companies.
-There is also a link called GoingGlobal that lists several major U.S. cities and international cities, with job search resources for each of the cities listed worldwide.
+Second, there is a link inside the Handshake database called ReferenceUSA which will allow you to search U.S. industries and companies for information, directories and statistics on different companies.
+There is also a link called GoinGlobal that lists several major U.S. cities and international cities, with job search resources for each of the cities listed worldwide.
 Third, you may request our office to ask for reciprocity from other universities located in the U.S. city in which you are interested.
-To request this service, please read the information on the
+To request this service, please read the information on the Reciprocity Program.

 To renege means to break a promise or to not follow through.
 Once you accept an offer of employment, you are making a commitment to the employer.
 There are ramifications if you choose to renege on an employment offer.
 You may cross paths at a future time with the person who offered you the position whether that is one year or five years from now.
 Additionally, to renege your offer of employment will reflect poorly on SLU, possibly resulting in that employer severing its relationship with SLU.
 If you are having doubts about accepting a position or need to discuss the offer, please connect with at Career Counselor by calling our office.

 We will assist you with career decision making, finding positions for OPT/CPT, as well as assist you with the graduate school application process.
-GoingGlobal, found in CareerLink, is another resource that has listings from a significant number of U.S. and international cities.
+GoinGlobal, found in Handshake, is another resource that has listings from a significant number of U.S. and international cities.
 For each U.S. city, there is a listing of employers who sponsor employees on H1-B visas.
 These employers would be good ones to start with in your OPT/CPT search since they are familiar with hiring employees from international backgrounds.
 In addition, you may have more success targeting corporations with international offices.